esraael/esraael/README.md

 Results-driven Software Engineer specializing in Frontend Development with over 3 years of experience building responsive, scalable, and high-performance web applications using modern technologies such as HTML, CSS, JavaScript, React.js, and Next.js.

-I have hands-on experience in leading frontend teams, delivering programming Instructor, and coordinating digital initiatives. 🚀
+I have hands-on experience in leading frontend teams, delivering programming instruction, and coordinating digital initiatives. 🚀

 Passionate about problem-solving, performance optimization, and creating user-centered digital experiences that combine clean design with strong functionality.